Chicago’s ActiveCampaign raises $100M for an all-in-one marketing and sales automation platform – TechCrunch

 “What we are up against are a number of companies focused on a single slice of customer experience, either CRM or a customer success platform,” VandeBoom said.
 “We’re still at this point in the industry where the category is taking shape,” which spells a ripe opportunity for ActiveCampaign.

-The need for what ActiveCampaign provides is a basic one: whether you are an online retailer or any business that wants to expand its audience or make sure to stay connected to the one you already have, you need tools to reach users, figure out what they want to see from you, and connect in a relevant way.
+The need for what ActiveCampaign provides is a basic one: Whether you are an online retailer or any business that wants to expand its audience or make sure to stay connected to the one you already have, you need tools to reach users, figure out what they want to see from you and connect in a relevant way.

 VandeBoom added while there are no specific plans for acquisitions that can be discussed now, the funding also gives the company “optionality” in terms of what it might do next.